wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.0.1.4 - 03/09/2014 =
+* Fixed a bug that `setCapability()` did not take effect for form elements.
+* Fixed an issue that the target tab slug and the target section tab slug do not reset after the `setSettingFields()` method returns.
+* Tweaked the layout of the geometry custom field type.

 = 3.0.1.3 - 03/07/2014 =
 * Fixed a bug that custom columns could not be updated properly in the taxonomy definition page (edit-tags.php).